Demosthenes-Eth/public-domain-token/README.md

 - If the current block is beyond an issuer’s `expirationBlock`, that issuer is considered expired and cannot mint or burn.
 - The owner can set `issuerInterval` (for testing or dynamic changes).

+**3.5 Issuer Data Structure**

+`struct Issuer {
+    uint256 index;
+    uint256 startingBlock;
+    uint256 expirationBlock;
+    uint256 totalMinted;
+    uint256 mintCount;
+    uint256 burnCount;
+    uint256 totalBurned;
+}`

+Each issuer has:
+- An index in the issuers array.
+- `startingBlock`: The block at which they were initially authorized.
+- `expirationBlock`: The block after which they’re considered expired.
+- `totalMinted` / `totalBurned`: How many tokens they’ve minted/burned.
+- `mintCount` / `burnCount`: How many times they’ve minted/burned.

 ### 4. Minting Tokens

 - `mint(address to, uint256 userRequestedAmount)` (only callable by non-expired issuers)